ashutoshgi/multimodal-ag-monitor/README.md

 # Multimodal EO Time-Series Workflow for Crop Monitoring

-Developed by **Ashutosh Tiwari**.

 This repository provides a configurable Python and Google Earth Engine workflow for downloading, cleaning, and plotting field-scale multimodal Earth observation time series for crop monitoring.
-A user supplies a field boundary shapefile, and the workflow generates Sentinel-2 vegetation-index time series, Sentinel-1 SAR backscatter time series, Landsat NDVI, and gridded weather variables for crop-growth analysis and AI-ready feature generation.
+A user supplies a field boundary shapefile, and the workflow generates Sentinel-2 vegetation-index time series, Sentinel-1 SAR backscatter time series, Landsat NDVI, and gridded weather variables for crop-growth analysis.

 The workflow is intended for agricultural remote sensing, crop growth modeling, in-season monitoring, and downstream machine learning or deep learning applications.